-Unlawful Possession of Personal Identification Information
+Unlawful Possession of Personal Identification Information: NY Penal Law 190.81, 190.82 and 190.83

-If you have been accused of this crime, it is important to retain a skilled and experienced defense attorney who has real, tangible, training and hands on experience in this unique area of law.
-As a former prosecutor with the Manhattan District Attorney’s Office and one of the founders of the Identity Theft Unit, Jeremy Saland knows how to navigate the murky waters of this offense and related charges.
-In fact, on occasion, prosecutors make mistakes as to what qualifies as personal identification information because the statutes differ.
-Only a skilled attorney can find these errors and capitalize on them to assist you in your defense.
+If you are charged with any degree of Unlawful Possession of Personal Identification Information it is important to retain a skilled and experienced defense attorney who has real, tangible, training and hands on experience in this unique area of law.
+As former prosecutors with the Manhattan District Attorney’s Office and criminal lawyers serving clients throughout the NYC metropolitan area, Crotty Saland PC knows how to navigate the murky waters of this offense and related charges and is well aware of the direct and collateral consequences of any Identity Theft type conviction.

-Call us at (212) 312-7129 or contact us online today.
+Call our Unlawful Possession of Personal Identification Information lawyers and former Assistant District Attorneys at (212) 312-7129 or contact us online today.